olaf-olaf/finalProject/REPORT.md

 ### Implementing custom gestures / controllers 18-01-2017

 One of my goals in creating this app was to make the app feel like a real samplepad as much as possible.
 Essential to this feeling is having similar controls.
 Because of this I decided to implement a knob into my project.
 Since Xcode has no ready made knob available I tried getting one by installing a pod.
 After trying a few pods they all turned out to be worthless.
-I ended up following a Ray Wenderlich
+I ended up following a Ray Wenderlich tutorial written in swift 1.2.
+This turned out to be quite a challenge since syntax has drasticaly changed since then.
+I have rewritten a lot of the code by browsing through the apple developer documentation.
+Eventually I got the knob working.
+It is still pretty basic in it's design, but it does the job.

 ### Getting rid of clicks 19-01-2017

+A problem occured when I tried to repeatedly play long samples.
+It turned out the

 ## Defending these decisions